Benedictine University at Mesa Opens First Residence Hall

 The building first opened in 1894 as the Pioneer Hotel.
 It was then named the Alhambra and was one of the most popular places to stay, it was devastated by a fire in 1921.
 Although it did endure the test of time, the hotel fell into neglect and eventually served as a transitional-living facility and residential hotel.

-“If you know anything about Benedictine, history is important to us,” said Charlie Gregory, campus executive officer at BenU at Mesa.
+“If you know anything about Benedictine, history is important to us,” said Charlie Gregory, campus executive officer at BenU at Mesa, according to the press release.
 “Community is everything, and we are proud to be a part of this community.”

 The project all began back in August when a Phoenix-based developer, Venue Projects, and California-based Community Development Partners, bought the building for $1 million.
 The teams then reached out to Benedictine at Mesa because they knew they were in need of a residential facility for students.
 They then both came to an agreement and leased the property to BU at Mesa.
 Some students were in attendance at the ribbon cutting ceremony and could hardly contain their excitement.

-“The facility is amazing,” said Ana Gonzalez, a junior Management and Organizational Behavior major.
+“The facility is amazing,” said Ana Gonzalez, a junior Management and Organizational Behavior major, in a statement to the university.
 “I couldn’t ask for more.
 Everything is new.
 Students love the fact we are in Mesa, and that we are so close to school and all of the restaurants and businesses.
-We are really thankful that they chose this location,” she continues.
+We are really thankful that they chose this location,” she continued.
 Gonzalez, a Queen Creek, Arizona native, was named the first official resident assistant for Alhambra Residence Hall.

 Before the new residential building opened its doors, student housing was available through an agreement with the Phoenix Marriott Mesa.
 The new residence hall is located near the Mesa Arts Center, which is only a mile away from the main campus building at 225 E. Main St.